Brianali-codes/Brianali-codes/README.md

 .am currently studying BSc in Information Technology.
 👀 I’m interested in programming in Web Development
-🌱 I’m currently learning  HTML,css, java react and python 💞️ I’m looking to collaborate on java projects as well as python projects.
+🌱 I’m currently learning   javascript, React and python 💞️ I’m looking to collaborate on javascript  as well as python projects.
 📫 How to reach me  email  personal email (gamerfunky78@gmail.com).
                            Business Email  (plasticfoods427@gmail.com).
 check out my portfolio at (gamerfunky78.github.io)